LonelessCodes/trixiebot/ROADMAP.md

 ## 2019

 * One module and db collection for all guild-specific configurations
-* Reinvent Calendar Events to support ranges
-    * Implement seasonal commands
-* Custom Commands !commands should always go first, then the rest
 * Make basic custom commands work
 * New Approach at Localization
 * Cache more Database stuff that's possibly impacting performance or makes too many calls that could impact performance